Post-Great Recession, communities have been blighted by both empty houses and homes whose owners can't maintain them.

 "When one family is able to make this transition successfully, that's one less vacant and abandoned home to pull down values for the surrounding community," he said.

-The new owners, however, often find the house needs a lot of work because the previous cash-strapped owners had neither the cash nor the incentive to maintain it, said William Fogel, a Portland attorney whose practice includes bankruptcy law.
+The new owners, however, often find the house needs a lot of work because the previous cash-strapped owners had neither the cash nor the incentive to maintain it, said this Overland Park Domestic Battery Attorney whose practice also includes bankruptcy law.

 When people owe more money to the bank than their house is worth, their behavior changes, he said.
 They no longer act like owners because they no longer view their property as an investment.